srjohnb/fezi/README.md

 # ZimFetch

-A lightweight fetch wrapper for browser and Node.js environments.
+ZimFetch is a lightweight and versatile fetch wrapper designed for both browser and Node.js environments, providing a simple and intuitive API for all your HTTP needs.
+With a TypeScript-first approach, ZimFetch ensures full type definitions for enhanced safety and autocompletion, making it an ideal choice for developers who prioritize code quality and maintainability.

 ## Installation